7thLucas/full-app-6a2f6-28812-4739/_doc/product-overview.md

 sit alongside professionally shot scenes without dragging down the final film.

 ## Who it's for
-- **Primary user — the editor:** a freelance video editor who turns everyday content into cinematic films, specializing in promoting small Indonesian villages to tourists.
+- **The user — the editor (single user, MVP):** a freelance video editor who turns everyday content into cinematic films, specializing in promoting small Indonesian villages to tourists.
+The editor is the *only* person who uses the app.
-- **Contributors — local villagers:** non-technical residents who capture authentic daily clips on phones and basic cameras.
+- **Footage source — local villagers (not app users):** residents shoot authentic daily clips on phones and basic cameras.
+That footage is the editor's differentiator, but villagers do **not** upload into the app themselves — the editor collects and uploads it.
+Villager-direct uploads are intentionally out of MVP scope to keep the solution simple.
 - **Downstream beneficiaries:** the villages (tourism promotion) and prospective tourists who watch the finished films.